 Bring several swimsuits since you’ll likely be wearing one every day.
 Women can bring a cute cover-up to throw on for walking around the resort, and may also want to pack some shorts to pull on over their swimsuit if doing any watersports.
 A rash guard will come in handy during watersports as well.

 The type of shoes you bring will depend on what activities you want to do while in Antigua.
-You will probably want to bring water shoes, flip flops, and sandals; you may want to add tennis shoes if you’re going to do a lot of walking or playing sports.
+You will probably want to bring water shoes, flip-flops, and sandals; you may want to add tennis shoes if you’re going to do a lot of walking or playing sports.

-You will of course need to bring your passport (make sure it’s more than 6 months away from expiring) and ID, including a valid driver’s license if you want to rent a car.
+You will, of course, need to bring your passport (make sure it’s more than 6 months away from expiring) and ID, including a valid driver’s license if you want to rent a car.
 (But remember that they drive on the left in Antigua!)

 You will also want to bring a credit card (not that you’ll need it in the resort, since everything is covered, but in case you want to add extras like spa services or go exploring in Antigua) and some cash as well, for tips at the airport, taxis, and local shops that don’t take credit cards.
-You may need to pay a departure tax in cash at the airport, if it’s not included in your plane ticket, so be sure to ask in advance.
+You may need to pay a departure tax in cash at the airport if it’s not included in your plane ticket, so be sure to ask in advance.

-Tip: Bring two cards and hide one in a safe place for an emergency backup.
+Tip: Bring two cards and hide one in a safe place for emergency backup.
 Also, make sure you have a record of your credit card numbers, as well as the customer service contact information.

 As with any trip, make sure you pack any medicine that you need.
 Put it in your carry-on bag so you don’t have to worry about your luggage getting lost.
-In addition to any prescription medication, you can bring over-the-counter drugs (like aspirin, ibuprofen, stomach remedies, seasickness medicine, antihistamines) so you’ll have them on hand if you need them.
+In addition to any prescription medication, you can bring over-the-counter drugs (like aspirin, ibuprofen, stomach remedies, seasickness medicine, and antihistamines) so you’ll have them on hand if you need them.
 But in case you forget, these types of remedies will be available at the gift shop.

 Tip: Keep all prescription medications in the original bottles when flying to avoid any issues.